Israel Space Agency: Matroshka AstroRad Radiation Experiment - Artemis 1

 The Matroshka AstroRad Radiation Experiment (MARE) is a collaboration between the ISA, NASA, and the German Aerospace Center (DLR), in cooperation with Lockheed Martin and StemRad.
 MARE will take place aboard the Artemis 1 Orion Spacecraft, which is expected to launch from Kennedy Space Center between 2020 and 2021.
 The radiation environment beyond Earth's protective atmosphere is a significant impediment to human space travel.
 The AstroRad is a protective vest that provides mobile shielding from high energy radiation.
 MARE offers a unique opportunity to measure tissue dose deposition and test the effectiveness of the AstroRad vest when exposed to the harsh radiation beyond low Earth orbit.
 The crew compartment of the uncrewed Artemis 1 Orion spacecraft will include two female anthropomorphic phantoms that will be exposed to the intense radiation environment during the spacecraft's lunar orbit.
 One phantom will be shielded by the AstroRad vest and the other will be left unprotected as a control.
 The phantoms, designed by DLR, precisely measure radiation exposure not only at the surface of the body but also at the locations corresponding to sensitive internal organs and tissues in humans.

 Crewed programs

 While the ISA has not yet made a human spaceflight of its own, since the mid-1990s there has been a cooperation agreement between the Israel Space Agency and NASA which has resulted in one Israeli astronaut on a NASA mission to date.

 Ilan Ramon

 Ilan Ramon was Israel's first astronaut.
 Ramon was the Space Shuttle payload specialist on board the fatal STS-107 mission of Space Shuttle Columbia, in which he and the six other crew members were killed in a re-entry disaster over southern Texas.
 Ramon had been selected as a Payload Specialist in 1997 and trained at the Johnson Space Center, Houston, Texas, from 1998 until 2003, for a mission with a payload that included a multispectral camera for recording desert aerosol (dust).

+Others

+In January 2025, Israel announced an agreement with NASA to send the first Israeli woman astronaut to space.
+The news was shared by Israeli Minister of Innovation, Science, and Technology Gila Gamliel at the 20th Ilan Ramon International Space Conference.
+Almeigner reported that the selection process for the astronaut has begun, and the mission aims to inspire future generations and promote gender equality in STEM fields.